Clayal10/lurk_dissector/README.md

 ## Fields

 - `Message Type`
     - Displays in text what type of message is being sent by decoding the first byte.
+This field exists in all LURK messages.

+### Message

+- `Recipient`
+- `Sender`
+- `Narration`
+    - Either a "Yes" or "No" string
+- `Message`

+### Accept

+- `Accepted Action`
+    - Will be a `Message Type` value indicating which type was accepted.

 TBD...